umg-minai/vct-or-mc/raw-data/README.md

 - laparoscopic: laparoscopic surgery (1 = TRUE, 0 = FALSE).
 - comments: free text comments.

+## weights/*.csv

+Initial weights of AGCs not used in this study to estimate weight gain of study AGCs (substract the median weight of these AGCs from the reported weight of the exhausted study AGCs).
+The AGCs were closed with the "red cap" when the initial weight was measured.

+- agc.id: id of the anaesthetic gas canister (AGC).
+- initial.weight: initial weight of the unused AGC.

 ## setting.csv

 - center.id: id of the center.